gfredriksmith/NPR-corpus/All Things Considered Topic Corpus/readme.txt

-This corpus contains more than 7 million words scraped from the NPR program ALl Things Considered scraped from 1/01/2009 to 09/30/2021.
+This corpus contains more than 7 million words scraped from segments of the NPR program All Things Considered airing between 1/01/2009 and 09/30/2021.
 All podcasts are freely available for download or through RSS subscription, and all episodes are accompanied by reliable, professionally-made transcripts.
 The breakdown of the main corpus is presented below.

 Segments	Word Tokens	Hours
 10040		7544501		1083+